 The saddest thing in PPC is keywords being paused despite driving relevant traffic and conversions, just because it has a low ROI on mobile.

 11) Not Running Broad Match Because of “Best Practices”

-If you were to stop certain practices because you wanted to follow all the best practices, then you’d end up with an empty shell of an AdWords account.
+If you were to stop certain practices because you wanted to follow all the best practices, then you’d end up with an empty shell of an Google Ads account.